 There is no need to use a vibrator or manual condensation.

 Practicality of this type of concrete is always high hence it is known as flowing concrete.

-Fibre reinforced concrete consists of steel fibers are 10 to 20 microns in diameter and 10 to 50 mm in size, it enhances ductility, tensile strength and different properties.
+Fibre reinforced concrete consists of steel fibers that are 10 to 20 microns in diameter and 10 to 50 mm in size, it enhances ductility, tensile strength, and several properties.

 Fibers might be various materials such as metal, polymers, glass, carbon or even natural fibers such as coconut fiber.

 Some varieties of fibers react with cement, special care have to be taken when using them.

 This types of concrete are used mostly in overlay for sidewalks in bridges, airports, and industrial floors.

 26.Fly Ash Concrete:

 In this fly ash concrete, fly ash is used to make concrete obtained from coals.